Jona3L/Focuswhereitcounts/README.md

 - Evaluation: Run `FT_benchmark.py`

 ### Evaluation Metrics:
-- Please collect the converstaion json file
+- Please collect the conversation json file
-- Get the final evaluation metrics by running `json_eval.py`
+- Get the final evaluation results by running `json_eval.py`, make sure you change the `dir` to the path of the conversation json file you just collected as well as the GT provided by the dataset.

 ### Real World Experiment
 - coming soon